 EXECUTIVE SUMMARY

-To be added.
+Finite Element (FE) analysis has become increasingly prevalent in the many fields performing structural analysis.
+This powerful tool is capable of predicting structural responses with greater accuracy than many of the alternative analysis models (e.g. single-line girder, grillage), and is especially valuable for structures whose geometric complexity renders the alternative models inadequate.
+This document provides a suggested framework for conducting a refined evaluation and load rating of a steel multi-girder bridge while following the provisions set forth in the AASHTO Load and Resistance Factor Rating (LRFR) specifications.

+FE analysis was utilized to conduct load ratings of several steel multi-girder bridges in 2016.
+The procedures followed have been generalized to provide guidelines for performing refined load ratings of similar bridge types.
+The following steps for conducting a refined load rating have been documented:

+FE modeling decisions, model creation, and error screening

+Performing dead load and live load analysis

+Extracting member level results

+Computing member level capacity

+Calculating rating factors

+While effort has been made to provide a full description of the many steps, it is recommended that the refined load rating be performed by someone with experience in both load rating methodology and FE modeling.
+This set of guidelines is not intended to fully encompass every aspect of FE modeling or load rating, and thus if further information is required, it is recommended that appropriate specifications and FE instructional material be consulted.

 Foreword

 Finite Element (FE) analysis of multi-girder bridges provides an effective way of predicting the response of a structure to a wide variety of loading conditions.
 Often the predicted responses are used to compute a conservative measure of the structure’s reserve capacity in the form of rating factors.
 This document is meant to instruct and inform NJDOT staff on the intentions and intricacies of the modeling theory and refined evaluation and load rating (LRFR) employed by CAIT research staff for the steel multi-girder bridges included in this project.
 This document may serve as a set of guidelines for performing the tasks necessary for NJDOT staff to perform refined modeling, evaluation, and load rating of steel multi-girder bridges in the future.